-Seeking Improvements in North Korean Human Rights and Inter-Korean Social Integration Through the Leadership of Civil Society
+Working Toward Improvements in North Korean Human Rights and

-In 2011, what began with the first North Korean Human Rights Academy to provide basic education on North Korean human rights to the public has grown into the NKDB Education Center for Korean Integration.
-NKDB now conducts 12-week educational programs twice a year through Academies on North Korean Human Rights, Unification Diplomacy, Psychological Counseling, Unification Social Welfare, North Korean Law, and the Together for Unification Academy in order to strengthen and unify civil society and provide civil education to the South Korean public.
+In 2011, the launch of the first North Korean Human Rights Academy, with the goal of providing basic information on North Korean human rights to the public, has since grown into the NKDB Education Center for Korean Integration.
+NKDB now conducts 12-week educational programs twice a year through Academies on North Korean Human Rights, Unification Diplomacy, Psychological Counseling, Unification Social Welfare, Unification Law, Inter-Korean Integration, and the Together for Unification Academy in order to strengthen and unify civil society and provide civil education to the South Korean public.
 Seasonal courses are also offered in the areas of education, religion, and psychological understanding.

 While safeguarding universal human values, communication between the people of South and North Korean and fostering an educational environment has become a vital need for the sake of transitional justice and inter-Korean social integration.
-Through a variety of educational programs and seminars, experts and civil society leaders share their wisdom and prepare for the unified future.
+Through a variety of educational programs and seminars, experts and civil society leaders share their wisdom to shape Korea's future leaders.

 The North Korean Human Rights Academy is conducted with the goal of sharing the objective reality of the severity of human rights violations in North Korea, as well as building a public forum for discussion and debate.
 Through this Academy, participants are challenged to think beyond basic recognition of the human rights issue, and instead discuss and learn different ways in how the situation can be improved.
 By taking part in the North Korean Human Rights Academy, participants are encouraged to take the opportunity to think about what measures South Korea and the international community can take to raise awareness and improve the North Korean human rights situation, as well as how to manage and give meaning to issues such as transitional justice in a future unified Korea.